By Liz O'Donnell on Nov 6, 2019 11:41:25 AM

 Of course that’s not exactly true, especially given advances in treatments, but it’s not far from the truth.
 There is a concept in healthcare called “burden of treatment” – the work of being a patient – and for cancer patients, it is a lot of work.

 One month later, at the same resort, he said he didn’t feel well and stayed behind while I skied with our kids.
-When I returned to the lodge, I could see he was not well.
-He went to the hospital the next day and he didn’t come home for a month.
+When I returned to the lodge, I could see he wasn’t doing well.
+He went to the hospital the next day, and didn’t come home for a month.

 While my husband was suddenly facing a whole new experience, I was not.
 I had played the role of primary caregiver for my mother, who died from ovarian cancer a few years earlier, and for my father who had Alzheimer’s and had died a few months earlier.
 In fact, I was in the midst of writing a book on how to balance caregiving along with career and family and now it looked like I was going to apply the lessons I had learned – again.

 I, however, continued to work.
-Lucky for us, I worked from home and attended most client meetings via Zoom – a web conferencing service.
+Lucky for us, I worked from home and attended most client meetings via Zoom.
 Lucky for us, as a senior-level executive, I had earned my boss’ and clients’ trust.
 As a result, no one was paying attention to how or when I worked – just whether or not I delivered.
 Lucky for us, because my life, as I had known it, was overtaken by the burden of his treatment.

 Sadly, my husband’s cancer experience was typical for pancreatic cancer – fast and cruel.
 He passed away 15 months post-diagnosis.
 My cancer caregiving experience, however, was atypical.
 Yes, it was stressful and heartbreaking and yes, it took its toll.
 And yes, I have many of my own doctor’s appointments to reschedule now that it’s over – caregivers aren’t so good at caring for themselves.
 But while the outcome was devastating, the process was not, and I believe that bodes well for my own well-being and future.
 And I believe that the factors that contributed to my having a positive caregiving experience, must be replicated for the estimated 2.8 million to 6.1 million adult individuals providing cancer care in the United States.